Jean Loring: Blackest Night

 In Green Lantern #43, it is confirmed by Black Hand that Jean Loring had died, since he can hear the voice of Death, which is later revealed to be Nekron, the "black personification" of it.
-In the Blackest Night storyline, on the night of the superhero's memorial day, her widower, Ray asks Hawkman to visit her grave to be honored as a fallen member of the community, but Hawkman refuses because of what she did in Identity Crisis.
+In the Blackest Night storyline, Ray Palmer asks Hawkman to visit Jean's grave to be honored as a fallen member of the community, but Hawkman refuses because of what she did in Identity Crisis.

-Jean is reanimated (off-panel) as a member of the Black Lantern Corps, wearing a costume based on her Eclipso persona.
+Jean is reanimated as a member of the Black Lantern Corps, wearing a costume based on her Eclipso persona.
 She kills Damage from behind, ripping out his heart as Ray stares in shock.
 This final kill helps the Black Rings reach a power level of one hundred percent, thus bringing about the rise of Nekron.
-Jean then uses Ray's own technology to shrink him, Mera and herself into the reanimated Damage's ring.
-While inside the ring, she relates to Ray and Mera Nekron's origins: that he is the guardian of the darkness that existed before the light entered the universe.
-Jean is then possessed by Deadman, who had followed the trio into the ring, who forces her to release Ray and Mera, allowing them to return to normal size.

-Jean then confronts Ray, who has recently been deputized into the Indigo Tribe, tormenting him with a recreation of her murder of Sue Dibny, and summoning Black Lantern versions of the minuscule tribe Ray had befriended in the Sword of the Atom series to attack him.
-However, Ray manages to fight back, using his indigo staff to combine the green light of willpower with the indigo light of compassion, using them to destroy Jean and her ring.
+Jean then confronts Ray, who has recently been deputized into the Indigo Tribe, tormenting him with a recreation of her murder of Sue Dibny, and summoning Black Lantern versions of the Morlaidhans, the tribe Ray had befriended in the Sword of the Atom series, to attack him.
+However, Ray manages to fight back and destroy Jean and her ring.

-Rebirth
+DC Rebirth

-Following the Rebirth event in 2015, it was revealed in Justice League of America #17 in late 2017 that the elements established in Identity Crisis had been retconned away, and Jean Loring was mentioned as being married once again to Ray Palmer.
+Following the "DC Rebirth" event in 2016, it was revealed in Justice League of America #17 in late 2017 that the elements established in Identity Crisis had been retconned away, and Jean Loring was mentioned as being married once again to Ray Palmer.

+In The New Golden Age, Jean Loring is depicted as a former host of Eclipso who is imprisoned in an Ivy Town prison.